Federated Domain Generalization: A Survey: Methodologies: A Survey

-The federated adversarial alignment approach aligns feature distributions across domains by training domain-specific local feature extractors and a global discriminator, facilitating knowledge transfer and adaptation while preserving privacy in the FL framework.
+1) Feature Extraction and Generation: A feature extractor $F(\cdot)$ extracts real features by generating a representation $f^{s, i} = F(x^{s, i})$ for each source client $i$, where $x^{s, i}$ is the input data.
+Following this, a generator $G(\cdot)$ employs random noise $z$ and a one-hot vector $y$ to produce fake features $f_{fake}^{s, i} = G(z^{s, i}|y)$, maintaining consistency across clients by adhering to a shared, predefined distribution $p(f_{fake})$.

+2) Discriminator Update Process: The discriminator $D(\cdot)$ is refined through the integration of both real and fake features, where real features serve as negative samples and fake ones as positive, employing a least-squared estimation approach within its loss function $L_{adv\_d}^i$ to bolster convergence and discriminative proficiency between feature types.

+3) Generator and Feature Extractor Update Process: With the discriminator's parameters fixed post-training, the feature extractor and generator are updated through an adversarial process.
+The feature extractor aims to produce features that the discriminator perceives as positive (real), whereas the generator strives to create fake features that are indistinguishable from real ones to the discriminator.
+This adversarial interplay is captured in the loss functions $L_{adv\_f}^i$ and $L_{adv\_f}^i$ for the feature extractor and generator, respectively.

+4) Iterative Optimization: The training process iteratively optimizes the discriminator and generator until reaching a Nash equilibrium, indicative of the discriminator's diminished ability to distinguish between real and synthetic features.

+While both the above methodologies share the overarching goal of leveraging adversarial learning for domain generalization in FL, they differ in their specific techniques and the scope of their application.
+The former concentrated on domain-specific alignment, whereas the latter pursued a more generalized strategy for feature alignment across multiple clients.

 \paragraph{Minimizing Contrastive Loss} The contrastive loss \cite{motiian2017unified, yoon2019generalizable} encourages similar representations for samples from the same domain and dissimilar representations for samples from different domains by maximizing agreement within positive pairs and minimizing agreement within negative pairs.
-The goal of minimizing the contrastive loss is to learn a representation space where similar samples are pulled closer together, while dissimilar samples are pushed farther apart.
-Mathematically, the contrastive loss can be defined as follows:
+The essence of minimizing contrastive loss is to sculpt a representation space where akin samples are drawn nearer, while disparate samples are distanced.
+The mathematical formulation of contrastive loss is delineated as follows:

-where $N$ is the number of sample pairs, $\dot{d}$ is the distance between the representations of the paired samples, and $margin$ is a hyperparameter that defines the minimum desired distance between representations of dissimilar samples.
+where $N$ is the number of sample pairs, $y$ is a binary label indicating whether a pair of samples are similar (positive pair, $y=1$) or dissimilar (negative pair, $y$=0), $\dot{d}$ is the distance between the representations of the paired samples, and $margin$ is a hyperparameter that defines the minimum desired distance between representations of dissimilar samples.